Baal Shem Tov, or Besht — the founder of Chasidism —

 Part 2 – the first two meanings of matzah, the true meaning of "seder", and the transformation of the symbol of matsah.

-[The following sections are truly unedited and the end of the class has yet to be filled in.
+[The following sections are unedited and the end of the class is yet to be filled in.
 Someday with God's help all that will happen.]

 Part 3 – the second two meanings of matzah; redemption and the afikoman.

 Part 4 – the transformations of the verse "Ba'avor zeh..."; psychological dimensions; beginning of discussion of the four sons/children (last section incomplete).